RobertGardner/teach-exercise-assets/data-structures/level1/stacks/index.md

 Stacks have an interface with at least two methods:

 - `push(value)` - adds a `value` to the "top" of the stack
-- `pop()` - removes the top value from the stack and returns it
+- `pop()` - removes the top value from the stack and returns it, or `undefined` if the stack is empty

 Together, these facilitate last-in-first-out (LIFO) operations: the last thing `push`ed onto the stack is the first thing that can be `pop`ed out.

 Often, stacks include additional helper operations that make them a bit easier to use, such as `peek()`, which returns the "top" value of the stack without removing it.
+If the stack is empty, `peek()` will return `undefined`.

 ## Exercise